dzahariev/taskboard/README.md

 - `realm-management.view-users`
 - `realm-management.manage-users`

-Create dedicated user `realmadmin` and addi to `Realm Admins` group.
+Create dedicated user `realmadmin` and add it to `Realm Admins` group.
 This user can manage (create/delete) users in this realm using the management console: http://keycloak:8086/admin/taskboard/console

 This user is responsible to add/remove users from this realm.